course-details-portlet

 Upon successful completion of this course, students will have knowledge about:

-• contemporary and central research topics
+• central and current research topics

-• sustainable solutions in artistic and theatre educational research and research dissemination
+• sustainable solutions in research and communication.

 Skills